petershin/liferay-learn/docs/dxp/latest/en/building-applications/developing-a-java-web-application/using-mvc/tag-libraries/liferay-frontend-tag-library/disabling-the-management-bar.md

 - Java Development
 - Liferay Self-Hosted
 - Liferay PaaS
-- Liferay SaaS
 ---
 # Disabling All or Portions of the Management Bar

 When there are no search results to display, you should disable all the Management Bar's buttons, except the sidenav toggler button.

 You can disable the Management Bar by adding the `disabled` attribute to the `liferay-frontend:management-bar` tag: